Xenakios/AudioPluginHost_II/README.md

 Fork of the JUCE AudioPluginHost, with some improvements.

 At the moment, the only difference is the added internal plugin for playing audio files, which is a work in progress.
+That can also be built as a separate plugin for use in other hosts.

 Future ideas that may or may not ever be implemented :